HiggstonRainbird/AoC-2019/Day 08/README.md

 	So what befell those brave explorers there
 	Sojourning all alone, so sure to die?
-	Where once they trekked Martian dust and air
-	They are entombed beneath the Martian sky.
+	Where once they trekked through Martian dust and air They are entombed beneath the Martian sky.

 	And for those valiant pathfinders who fell,